ethereum/ethereum-org-website/src/content/roadmap/pbs/index.md

 <ExpandableCard title="Why is it OK to centralize block building?" contentPreview="Block building is naturally centralizing due to MEV extraction.
 It make sense to allow this to continue but maximize the decentralization of block reward distribution and block validation.">

 Individuals could be incentivized to stake with pools rather than on their own due to the enhanced rewards offered by sophisticated MEV strategies.
 Separating the block building from the block proposal means that the MEV extracted will be distributed over more validators rather than centralizing with the most effective MEV searcher.
-At the same time, allowing specialized block builders to exist takes the burden of block building away from individuals, while maximizing the number of individual, independent validators that can check the blocks are honest.
+At the same time, allowing specialized block builders to exist takes the burden of block building away from individuals, and also prevents individuals from stealing MEV for themselves, while maximizing the number of individual, independent validators that can check the blocks are honest.
 The important concept is "prover-verifier asymmetry" which refers to the idea that centralized block production is fine as long as there is a robust and maximally decentralized network of validators able to prove the blocks are honest.
 Decentralization is a means, not an end goal - what we want are honest blocks.
 </ExpandableCard>

 **Read more**